opencv/opencv/modules/ml/doc/ertrees.rst

 ----------
 .. ocv:class:: CvERTrees : public CvRTrees

     The class implements the Extremely randomized trees algorithm. ``CvERTrees`` is inherited from :ocv:class:`CvRTrees` and has the same interface, so see description of :ocv:class:`CvRTrees` class to get details.
-To set the training parameters of Extremely randomized trees the same class :ocv:class:`CvRTParams` is used.
+To set the training parameters of Extremely randomized trees the same class :ocv:struct:`CvRTParams` is used.